White dwarf: Debris disks and planets

+Examples

+Infrared spectroscopic observations made by NASA's Spitzer Space Telescope of WD 2226-210, the central star of the Helix Nebula, suggest the presence of a dust cloud, which may be caused by cometary collisions.
+It is possible that infalling material from this may cause X-ray emission from the central star.
+Similarly, observations made in 2004 indicated the presence of a dust cloud around the young (estimated to have formed from its AGB progenitor about 500 million years ago) white dwarf G29-38, which may have been created by tidal disruption of a comet passing close to the white dwarf.

-The metal-rich white dwarf WD 1145+017 is the first white dwarf observed with a disintegrating minor planet which transits the star.
-The disintegration of the planetesimal generates a debris cloud which passes in front of the star every 4.5 hours, causing a 5-minute-long fade in the star's optical brightness.
+The metal-rich white dwarf WD 1145+017 is the first white dwarf observed with a disintegrating minor planet that transits the star.
+The disintegration of the planetesimal generates a debris cloud that passes in front of the star every 4.5 hours, causing a 5-minute-long fade in the star's optical brightness.
 The depth of the transit is highly variable.

-The giant planet WD J0914+1914b is being evaporated by the strong ultraviolet radiation of the hot white dwarf.
+The giant planet WD J0914+1914b is first gas planet orbiting around a white dwarf and is being evaporated by the strong ultraviolet radiation of the hot white dwarf.
 Part of the evaporated material is being accreted in a gaseous disk around the white dwarf.
 The weak hydrogen line as well as other lines in the spectrum of the white dwarf revealed the presence of the giant planet.

 The white dwarf WD 0145+234 shows brightening in the mid-infrared, seen in NEOWISE data.
-The brightening is not seen before 2018.
-It is interpreted as the tidal disruption of an exoasteroid, the first time such an event has been observed.
+The brightening, not seen before 2018, may be due to the tidal disruption of an exoasteroid, the first time such an event has been observed.

-WD 1856+534 is the first and only transiting major planet around a white dwarf (as of 2022).
+WD 1856+534 is the first transiting major planet to be observed orbiting a white dwarf, and remains the only such example as of 2023.
+MOA-2010-BLG-477L, a white dwarf discovered thanks to a microlensing event, is also known to have a giant planet.

+GD 140 and LAWD 37 are suspected to have giant exoplanets due to anomaly in the Hipparcos-Gaia proper motion.
+For GD 140 it is suspected to be a planet several times more massive than Jupiter and for LAWD 37 it is suspected to be a planet less massive than Jupiter.
+Additionally, WD 0141-675 was suspected to have a super-Jupiter with an orbital period of 33.65 days based on Gaia astrometry.
+This is remarkable because WD 0141-675 is polluted with metals and metal polluted white dwarfs have long been suspected to host giant planets that disturb the orbits of minor planets, causing the pollution.
+Both GD 140 and WD 0141 will be observed with JWST in cycle 2 with the aim to detect infrared excess caused by the planets.
+The planet candidate at WD 0141-675 was found to be a false positive caused by a software error.